5 from 36 votes

 ingredients for pumpkin cheese ball.

-• 3 cups shredded sharp cheddar cheese - You need 2 cups of standard shredded cheese and 1 cup of finely shredded cheddar to use as an orange covering for the cheese ball after forming.
+• 3 cups shredded sharp cheddar cheese (divided) You'll need 2 cups of standard shredded cheddar to mix into the cheese ball itself, and 1 cup of finely shredded cheddar to coat the outside for that bright pumpkin-orange finish.

 Additional Supplies Needed